koinos/koinos-docs/docs/interacting/index.md

 # Interacting with Koinos

+This section is designed for **frontend and backend developers** who want to build applications that interact with smart contracts that are already deployed on the Koinos blockchain.

+**Important**: This section is **not** for creating new smart contracts.
+If you want to develop and deploy new smart contracts, see the [Smart Contracts](../contracts/index.md) section instead.

 Learn how to interact with the Koinos blockchain through various methods and tools.

 ## What You'll Learn